Boris Bershteyn: Early life and education

 Bershteyn served as a law clerk for United States Court of Appeals for the Second Circuit Judge José A. Cabranes from 2004 until 2005.
 Bershteyn then served as a law clerk to Associate Justice David Souter of the U.S. Supreme Court from 2006 until 2007.

 Professional career

 Early in his career, Bershteyn worked as a lawyer for the law firms Skadden, Arps, Slate, Meagher & Flom and Wachtell, Lipton, Rosen & Katz.
 From April 2009 until November 2010, Bershteyn served as the deputy general counsel for the Office of Management and Budget.
 From November 2010 until June 2011, he served as an Associate White House Counsel.
 On June 21, 2011, he was named general counsel of OMB.
 He left that position in 2012 to become acting Administrator of the Office of Information and Regulatory Affairs.
 He held that post until June 2013, when the U.S. Senate confirmed Howard Shelanski to serve as OIRA's Administrator.
 Bershteyn is currently a partner with Skadden.

-Personal
+Personal life

 Bershteyn married Sofia Yakren, also an attorney, in 2007.